stevenrbrill/icmeRefresherComputing2018/computingAtStanford.md

   * Install PuTTY (or MobaXterm or SecureCRT)
   * Follow instructions in software to connect (It will require inputting a username and the name of the server)
   * Install XMing or MobaXterm and connect with the X11 option in the Windows X11 Client
+  * Alternatively, Windows users can also uses the Linux subsystem for most Linux things. https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/

 For next class, you will be asked to connect to Farmshare from your own computer with X11 forwarding, so we can follow some Linux tutorials.